Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Once that was installed, however, Genshi entered the access code, and the door opened outwards, toward them.
 No amount of explosives were ever going to smash it inwards thanks to its slight conical shape, but once opened correctly the door pushed itself outwards and rolled aside with little fanfare or difficulty.
 Fractured tiles crushed and splintered under its weight with a noise like an expensive accident in a plate factory.

 They ignored the stacks of silver, the assorted land deeds, artworks and cultural artefacts.
 Perfectly unscathed historical treasures were snubbed, priceless artworks were disregarded entirely.
 Their goal was a black composite crate resting ignominiously in a corner.
-Not shoved there---Goldpaw bankers were far too proud to treat the treasures in their vaults with anything but reverence---but certainly not exactly in pride of place.
+Not shoved there - Goldpaw bankers were far too proud to treat the treasures in their vaults with anything but reverence - but certainly not exactly in pride of place.
 If the vault was a private museum or art gallery, then Genshi’s crate was not in favor with the curator.

 And that was exactly how Whitecrest liked it.